-4. There are eight schemes within this portfolio; three of the schemes in delivery are rated green, indicating that the project is reporting to plan.
+4. There are eight schemes within this portfolio; three of the schemes in delivery are rated green, indicating that the schemes are progressing as planned.
 Five of the schemes are rated as amber, indicating that there is an issue, but that it can be dealt with by the project manager or project delivery team.
 An update on the progress of the schemes not rated green are detailed in the table below: